 Caleigh Campbell, 1T6 student

 For most students, the first source of funding to consider is federal and provincial student assistance programs.
 Most provinces use an integrated application process that allows you to access both federal and provincial programs using one application.
 You may qualify for loan and/or grant funding issued by your home province.
 In most situations, it is necessary for you to apply for and receive government loan funding in order to be considered for grant assistance provided by the Faculty of Medicine.
 You should submit your applications for government loan assistance as early as possible after acceptance in order to ensure that funding is available in early September.
 You should be mindful of the fact that the provincial loan programs will consider you ‘independent’ once you have been out of high school for four years.
 This independent status will apply to most students entering the MD Program at the U of T and means that parental income and asset information will not be requested when applying for provincial government student loan assistance.

 Ontario Student Assistance Program (OSAP)

 Details regarding the OSAP program and the web-based application are available online.

-If you are from another Canadian province, you must apply for assistance from your home province.
+If you are from another Canadian province, you must apply for loan assistance from your home province.
 Access to the various provincial government application forms can be found at the U of T Financial Aid website.

 Information specific to Quebec residents

 Residents of the Province of Quebec who undertake medical studies in Ontario are not eligible for student loans issued by the Quebec government.

 To qualify for grant assistance from the Faculty of Medicine, Quebec residents enrolled in the MD Program must complete a University of Toronto Advance Planning for Students UTAPS application.
 A link to the online application will be sent to non-Ontario loan recipients in late summer/early fall.